 Hydration is not just drinking any kind of water.
 In fact, drinking pure water can have the opposite effect to hydration.
-What makes the difference is the elements found in the water.
+The elements in the water are what make the difference.
 These electrolytes, help give water its properties.
 In the human body these electrolytes partake in the majority of metabolic processes and allow for proper function to occur.
 Some of these functions are nerve conduction, muscles contraction, energy production and acid/base balance (pH).
 Imbalances in electrolyte levels are found in patients with diabetes, cancer, even COVID-19 patients.
 Because of their importance in immune regulation, energy production and many other metabolic processes, good hydration should always be our goal.

 Do Sport Drinks Get The Job Done?

 It depends!
 Not all sport drinks are the same.
 Some are better than others but still not good.
-Sport drinks are designed for that exact reason!
+Thats the exact reason sports drinks exist!
 They are meant for someone that is exercising vigorously for prolonged periods of time and requires energy and hydration.
 The sugar content in sport drinks is unnecessary for the majority of the population that does not partake in vigorous exercise.
 They also contain coloring that adds a toxic load to the liver.